 Which areas of asset management should data be applied?

-Every fleet is unique so determining where data can be effective for asset management in your operation is critical.
+Every fleet is unique and so determining where data can be effective for asset management in your operation is critical.

 These can include: